JevenDev/Lodged/CURSEFORGE_DESCRIPTION.md

 * Supports vanilla arrows and spectral arrows, have not tested modded arrows
 * Uses synced arrow data for client visuals and player removal
+* Integrates with Simple Blood when installed by spawning matching ground decals from Lodged blood drops
 * Does not replace Minecraft's living entity classes

-Compatibility may vary with mods that heavily replace projectile impact handling, living-entity rendering, inventory screens, or stuck-arrow behaviour.
+Compatibility may vary with mods that heavily replace projectile impact handling, living-entity rendering, inventory screens, particles, or stuck-arrow behaviour.

 ## Version and Loaders